iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 At the bottom of the pitch we continued downstream until the roof lowers.
 It’s possible to crawl through water towards the lower entrance into Gaze Gill.
 Clive and Geoff looked at me as if to say ‘go for it’ but I declined, and modelled for photos of the main pitch.
 Maybe one of Clive’s photos will even come out looking okay after a digital touchup.
 I’d love to do the pull-through trip down to Gaze Gill someday.

 *No amount of weight could persuade the krab to open, nor did initial bashes against the rock.
 On the way out Geoff managed to open it by banging it hard against the cave wall, and advised further lubrication of the gate.
-Fnarr fnarr.
+Fnarr fnarr.*

 #### Fiona

 ## Sunday 3rd

-### Bullpot: Tanguy, Kenneth, Fiona, Edith and Kelvin
+### Bullpot: {{ DATE=2016-01-03; CAVE=Bull Pot; }}

 Winter Tour was slowly creeping to its end, and Sunday was our last SRT trip.
 As our contingent of cavers had been purged during the weekend, only two teams remained, one going to Rowten Pot – Jack, Christina, Catalina and Alex- while I took Kenneth and Edith with Fiona and Kelvin to Bull Pot to practise rigging.

 Back on the Kingsdale road, in the midst of appalling weather conditions, we all changed in damp and very fragrant caving garments.
 I also noticed that the holes in my wetsocks which I had patched had burst open again.
 Eventually we were all ready to climb up to the Turbary lane, off which the West Kingsdale caves are found.

 Keeping to the lee side of the stonewall, we avoided the worst of the wind, but not the squelch of wellies sinking into ankle deep mud.
 Soon we were standing on the pavement around the entrance pitch.
 I supervised Edith’s rigging from there, and before too long we were at the bottom of the pitch, and tackled the traverse leading to the second pitch head.
 This obstacle was passed without too much difficulty, and leaping over the Slot we stood in the dry traverse leading to the third pitch.

 At this point Kenneth took up the rigging, with a beautiful bowline-on-the-bight ‘Y’-hang, followed by a deviation.
 This dropped into a ‘waterfall’, that is to say standing at the bottom was wet, draughty and cold.
 I urged Kenneth, Edith and Kelvin to climb back up.
 Fiona wisely decided not to chance the waterfall descent and within moments we were all making our way out.
 Kelvin and I  passed by Rowten Pot on the trudge back to the minibus where we saw Christina and Alex on the first pitch.

 Back at the bus, we took off our wet gear for the last time before driving back to the cottage, where all cars and members had vanished.
 Only Jarv and Will French remained, and they were about to leave too.
 Edith took the lead in the kitchen and prepared a mountain of Morrisons’ finest sausages with an apple and red cabbage stew.
 On the side, a good dollop of mustard and potato mash rewarded the hardy cavers who remained on the trip.

 #### Tanguy

 DKP was suitably disappointed to see me going caving on Sunday.
 I’m almost ashamed of myself.
 I looked at the grim weather and for some reason thought ‘oh yes, I'll go caving in that’ as opposed to my normal Sunday attitude of ‘nahhhh I’m all right just sitting here thanks’.
 I’m not sure if this advantage of doing easy caves is actually good thing.